fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 Conclusion
 ----------

 Futures are awesome.
 Ruby is awesome.
-That is all.